 Dr Rebecca Thompson

-Electron Microscopy Representative infocus Editorial Board and Early Career Representative
+Electron Microscopy Early Career and infocus Editorial Board Representative

 University of Leeds